paulovn/ml-vm-notebook/README.md

 * Apache Spark 1.6.0
 * Python 2.7.5 from the Software Collections
-* A virtualenv for Python 2.7.5 with a scientific Python stack (scipy, numpy, matplotplib, pandas, statmodels, gensim, networkx, scikit-learn) plus IPython 4 + Jupyter notebook
+* A virtualenv for Python 2.7.5 with a scientific Python stack (scipy, numpy, matplotplib, pandas, statmodels, gensim, networkx, scikit-learn, Theano) plus IPython 4 + Jupyter notebook
-* R 3.2.2 with a few packages installed (rmarkdown, magrittr, dplyr, tidyr, data.table, ggplot2)
+* R 3.2.2 with a few packages installed (rmarkdown, magrittr, dplyr, tidyr, data.table, ggplot2, caret)
-* Spark notebook Kernels for Scala ([Spark Kernel](https://github.com/ibm-et/spark-kernel)) and R ([IRKernel](https://github.com/IRkernel/IRkernel)), in addition to the default Python 2.7 kernel.
+* Spark notebook Kernels for Python 2.7, Scala ([Spark Kernel](https://incubatorgithub.com/ibm-et/spark-kernel)) and R ([IRKernel](https://github.com/IRkernel/IRkernel)), in addition to the default "plain" (i.e. non-Spark capable) Python 2.7 kernel.
 * A couple of small notebook extensions
 * A notebook startup daemon script with facilities to configure Spark execution mode
 * Two additional Spark external libraries:
   - The Kafka Spark Streaming artifact
   - The [Spark CSV] (https://github.com/databricks/spark-csv) library

+**Important**: the default Python kernel for Notebook is **not** Spark-aware.
+Hence Python Spark Notebooks created with previous versions of this VM will not work initially.
+They can be made to work by changing its kernel (with the option in the menubar) to the "Pyspark" kernel.
+Once done, it is stored for future sessions.

 ## Installing